-Before I start, I wanted to let you know there are only 2 spots left in our Balance Your Blood Sugar Program!
+Before I start, I wanted to let you know there are only a few spots left in our Balance Your Blood Sugar Program!
 Now, on to today's article...

 If you’ve ever been told you just have to live with your hormone challenges like PCOS or menopausal hot flashes and that there’s nothing you can do, I’m here to tell you it’s not true!
 There’s actually a significant connection between your blood sugar and your hormone health.